Relax and penalize: a new bilevel approach to mixed-binary hyperparameter optimization: Introduction

 \textbf{Related works.} In the context of machine learning, bilevel optimization problems with binary variables arise in a number of situations.
-In \cite{2018_Frecon_J_p-neurips_biglasso} the estimation of group-sparsity structure in multi-task regression is addressed by a mixed-binary bilevel optimization model, which is handled by a continuous relaxation and approximation of the problem.
+In~\citet{2018_Frecon_J_p-neurips_biglasso} the estimation of group-sparsity structures in multi-task regression is addressed by a mixed-binary bilevel optimization model, which is handled by a continuous relaxation and approximation of the problem.
 The output of the optimization procedure is a vector of continuous variables, which are then rounded to the closest binary values, so to provide the final grouping of the features.
 In Section~\ref{sec:applications}, we tackle this same problem and show the advantage of our approach.
-In the work~\cite{zhangadvancing}, a new model pruning, based on bilevel optimization, is proposed, where the upper level variable is a binary mask.
+In the work~\citet{zhangadvancing}, a new model pruning, based on bilevel optimization, is proposed, where the upper level variable is a binary mask.
 The related iterative algorithm performs a gradient descent step on the continuous relaxation of the problem followed by a projection step onto a discrete set, which is indeed a hard-thresholding operation.
 No convergence guarantees are provided.
+In~\citet{borsosetal2024}, the authors present a general framework for coreset construction by formulating coreset selection as a cardinality-constrained bilevel optimization problem, solved using a tailored algorithm that combines greedy forward selection and first-order methods.
+The proposed approach is model-agnostic and applicable to any twice-differentiable model, including neural networks.
+A drawback is that the coreset weights must be determined for each selection step, which involves an iterative process.
+To streamline this, binary weights (i.e., unweighted coreset) are also used and a mixed-binary bilevel optimization problem is defined, thus eliminating the weight optimization step.
+The authors only report a theoretical analysis of the algorithm for the continuous-weights case.
+In another recent paper~\citet{zhou2024learning} some deep learning techniques are developed to tackle a bilevel problem with a binary tender, i.e., a problem where the upper and lower levels are connected through binary variables.
+A neural network is trained to approximate the optimal value of the lower-level problem as a function of the binary tender.
+This enables a single-level reformulation of the bilevel program using a mixed-integer representation of the value function.
+Additionally, a comparative analysis is conducted between two neural network architectures—general neural networks and novel input-supermodular neural networks—to assess their representational capacities.
+To handle high-dimensional bilevel programs, an enhanced sampling method is introduced to generate higher-quality samples, along with an iterative process to refine solutions.